wptom/cols/README.md

 ### Columns and devices
 `{COL}` is a number from 1 to 12.

-`{DEVICE}` is a device: mobile, tablet, tablet-landscape, desktop, desktop-big.
+`{DEVICE}` is a device:
+- mobile
+- tablet
+- tablet-landscape
+- desktop
+- desktop-big

 These values can be changed or you can add your own in `src/scss/_variables.scss`